 Natalia Kisielewicz Rex is an internationally published Polish mixed-media and digital collage artist who has over a decade been working with digital art and self portrait photography.

 “Many people ask me why I decided to focus on self-portraiture”, she explains.
 “It was not planned at all.
 I decided to offer free portraits around the city to learn the craft of photography as quickly as possible and it was a creative challenge to work with a new person every day.
 After a few no-shows I decided to take things into my own hands and photograph myself.
 By accident, I realized how liberating this new direction was creatively and emotionally, and I haven’t looked back.
 This is the type of art I was meant to create.”

 Natalia’s inspiration stems from her love of Polish folk art, iconography and surrealism.
 Her main method of planning and creating includes sketching, photo montages, decoupage and painting on wood.
 Her future plans include using different wood objects in different sizes and exhibitions in new countries.

-From May 2021 until October 2021 Natalia Rex’s work will be part of a temporary group exhibition at the Museum of the Origins of the Polish state.
+From May 2021 until October 2021 Natalia Rex’s was part of a temporary group exhibition at the Museum of the Origins of the Polish state.
 The exhibition has a total of around 200 pieces of art from several generations of Polish artists.